Cold Sores- symptoms, causes & treatment

 Do I need any tests to confirm the diagnosis?

-Usually no tests are required- the symptoms and typical appearance of cold sores are enough to confirm the diagnosis.
-If there’s any doubt, a swab can be taken from the blister fluid, which can help confirm if HSV is present.
+Usually no tests are required- the symptoms and typical appearance of cold sores caused by HSV1 are enough to confirm the diagnosis.
+If there’s any doubt, a swab can be taken from the blister fluid, which can help confirm if HSV1 is present.
+In most cases, no treatment will be necessary, but some people with bad recurring infection may wish to consider treatment for cold sores.

 Most cold sores will get better without any treatment in 7-10 days.